LESOTHO 2-4 NIGERIA: PROACTIVE TACTICAL SHIFT HELPS SUPER EAGLES ESTABLISH CONTROL

 What Lesotho had going for them, however, was the element of uncertainty.

-Increasingly, the idea of a front two causes defenders problems, as it forces both centre-backs to engage at the same time, and there is no spare man.
-Here, Lesotho’s system allied two strikers with aggressive wing-backs, and Nkoto Masoabi met a teasing cross from the left wing with a well-placed header.
+Increasingly, the idea of a front two causes defenders problems in modern football.
+It forces both centre-backs to engage at the same time, and there is no spare man.
+Here, Lesotho’s system allied two strikers with aggressive wing-backs.
+In the 11th minute, the hosts took the lead, as Nkoto Masoabi met a teasing cross from the left wing with a well-placed header.
 Semi Ajayi, usually tasked with sweeping up behind William Troost-Ekong rather than engaging himself, barely got off the ground.

-The West Brom man did not have the strongest first half: he never got tight enough to his man, and Lesotho were able to work interesting combinations between the front two, especially when Aina and Awaziem advanced to close down their wing-backs.
+The West Brom man did not have the strongest first half, in truth.
+He never got tight enough to his man, and Lesotho were able to work interesting combinations between the front two, especially when Aina and Awaziem advanced to close down their wing-backs.

 – Took @NGSuperEagles some time to get to grips with Lesotho’s front two and wing-backs.— Solace Chukwu (@TheOddSolace) November 17, 2019